 Grace Marks has been imprisoned since she was 16 years old for the murders of Mr Kinnear and his housekeeper Nancy Montgomery along with the fellow servant James McDermott, who was hanged.
 A select group of gentlemen and ladies who are convinced that Grace is innocent try to acquit even after an almost a decade has passed since her imprisonment.

-They request Dr Simon Jordon, a doctor of the mind, to interview her and build up a report to support their cause.
+They request Dr Simon Jordon, a doctor of the mind, to interview her and build a report to support their cause.
 Dr Jordon is fascinated by Grace and is more interested in understanding the levels of her sanity than worry if she is guilty.
 Thus Grace starts recounting her tale from her impoverished childhood in the Northern Ireland to her incarceration.

 Grace joins Mrs Parkinson’s household as a help where she meets Mary Whitney, who becomes her trusted friend.
 Mary’s death in ‘abrupt circumstances’ causes Grace to search work in other places and finally she ends up at the Richmond Hall.
-Within a few weeks her life is turned upside down and she is sent to the asylum and later the penitentiary after being convicted for the murders.
+Within a few weeks, her life is turned upside down and she is sent to the asylum and later the penitentiary on being convicted for the murders.

 Dr Jordon is baffled without being able to tell whether Grace is as innocent as she tells him or he is being played.
 He also struggles through his own battles trying to ward off his desire for his landlady and his mother’s pressure to settle down soon.

 How far will he go to find the truth, especially when the truth is too close to home and he is facing the same dilemma himself?
 How does his scientific mind fare against her faith laden beliefs?
 Is he a worthy opponent for Grace at all?
-You will have to read Alias Grace yourself.
+You will have to read Alias Grace by Margaret Atwood yourself.

 I loved the story of Dr Jordon interwove with that of Grace’s personal story without pacing it down.
 His relationship with the landlady, how he succumbed to it after much resistance and then his dreams about him murdering the estranged landlord showed how much common he had with Grace than he realized.